 Another common ploy is to send someone on a “fool’s errand.”
 In other words, you ask him to search for an item that doesn’t exist or otherwise waste time trying to complete a useless task.

 April Fool’s vs. April Fools’

 If you write the name of the occasion incorrectly, you might receive your fair share of ribbing.
 Do yourself a favor and mind your apostrophe.
 The official name of this holiday is April Fools’ Day.
-Fools is plural, so the apostrophe for possession appears after the last S. However, if you search the two names on Google Ngram Viewer, you will discover that the singular variant is the most popular one!
+Fools is plural, so the apostrophe for possession appears after the last S. However, according to a search on Google Ngram Viewer, the singular variant is actually the most popular one.
 Some dictionaries acknowledge the variant, April Fool’s day.
-Another name for the same celebration is All Fools’ Day.

-April 1 is the only public holiday accepted by the notoriously successful Finnish school system.
-Just kidding!
 April Fools’ Day is not an official public holiday in any country.
-Especially in the Western hemisphere, its popularity has grown since the nineteenth century, but no one seems to want to grant it formal recognition yet.
+Its popularity has grown since the nineteenth century, especially in the Western Hemisphere, but no one seems to want to grant it formal recognition.

 With so many countries participating, it seems that setting a day aside for a few jokes and hoaxes is a worldwide trend.
-From attaching paper fish to someone’s back to sending messengers on fool’s errands, every culture seems to have a different way of having a laugh for the event.
+Whether it’s attaching paper fish to someone’s back or sending messengers on fool’s errands, every culture seems to have a different way of celebrating the event.
 Why is April 1 called April Fools’ Day?
-No one knows for sure, leaving the door wide open for you to make up a ridiculous story about it to dupe your family and friends.
+No one knows for sure, which means the door is wide open for you to make up a ridiculous origin story to tell your family and friends.